-Under California’s dog bite statue, the victim of a dog bite is not required to prove negligence on the part of the owner of the dog to recover compensation.
-In other words, states generally impose either strict liability or negligence when handling dog bite cases.
-California is a strict liability state, meaning the owner cannot dodge responsibility for the dog bite by claiming he or she was unaware of the dog’s propensity for aggressive behavior.
+Under California’s dog bite statute, the victim of a dog bite is not required to prove negligence on the part of the owner of the dog to recover compensation.
+California is a strict liability state.
+This means that the owner is liable even if he or she was unaware of the dog’s propensity for aggressive behavior.

 Statute of Limitations for Dog Bites

 Under the California Code of Civil Procedure 335.1, you have two years from the time of the dog bite in which to file a personal injury claim.
 This is known as the statute of limitations.
 Because it can take a considerable amount of time to thoroughly investigate a dog bite claim, it is essential that you contact an experienced Los Angeles dog bite attorney as soon as possible following your attack.